Hall of Fame

 COLORADO SPRINGS, Colo. — After a memberwide vote that saw participation from 1,479 of 15,558 eligible voters (9.51% turnout) — surpassing the last Hall of Fame-only election in 2002 (9.05%) — USA Fencing proudly announces the star-studded Hall of Fame Class of 2026, featuring Olympic champions, veteran legends, and dedicated contributors to the sport.

-This elite group, headlined by automatic inductees Mariel Zagunis OLY and Lee Kiefer OLY, will be celebrated during the 2026 USA Fencing Summer Nationals, set for late June or early July (exact dates and location to be announced).
+This elite group, headlined by automatic inductee Mariel Zagunis OLY, will be celebrated on June 30, during the 2026 USA Fencing Summer Nationals in Portland.
+(Buy tickets and tables here)

-Automatic Inductees as Olympic or Paralympic Gold Medalists
+Automatic Inductee as Olympic or Paralympic Gold Medalist

 Mariel Zagunis OLY – Zagunis, a two-time Olympic champion in women’s saber, is widely regarded as the most decorated U.S. fencer in history.
 She captured individual gold medals at the 2004 Athens and 2008 Beijing Olympics and earned Olympic bronze medals in 2008 (team) and 2016 (team).
 Beyond the Olympics, Zagunis secured multiple World Championship medals and inspired a generation of fencers.